 What about the other 40%?
 Just under half of the school hall are being excluded.

 Back in February, the Telegraph reported that one London borough was sticking its neck out and encouraging schools to hold multi faith assemblies.
 They were given the green light to draw on lots of different religions as well as non religious views.
-This would at least be a step in the right direction but in my opinion, still does not go far enough in extracting religion from education.
+This would at least be a step in the right direction.
+Yet in my opinion, it still does not go far enough in extracting religion from education.

 Surely, our job as educators should be to guide and inform, discuss and explore and not indoctrinate through forced worship.
 How we expect a seven year old to decipher fact from faith when the adults they trust most are blurring the lines, I’ll never know.
 Children, especially in school, should not be pushed towards faith.
-In fact, I’d go as far to say, they should be encouraged to challenge religious beliefs and make decisions based on evidence they are presented with.
+In fact, I’d go as far to say, they should be encouraged to challenge religious beliefs.
+Children should be taught to make decisions based on evidence they are presented with.

-Parents do have the option to remove their child from any forms of worship but unsuprisingly many don’t for fear of further excluding their child.
+Parents do have the option to remove their child from any forms of worship but unsuprisingly many don’t.
+Mainly I’m sure for fear of excluding their child.
 In my experience, the ‘Christian ethos’ of many schools is so firmly rooted, it’s incredibly hard to avoid unless you miss many assemblies.
 Schools make token efforts to celebrate other religious festivals.
 Still Christmas and Easter are still given a disproportionate amount of time in a busy curriculum.